faymarie/crowdfunding-analysis/README.md

 Creative projects and categories attributed to lower commercial potential seem to most common and highly successful.
 Written work and comics dominate the top categories.
 Fictional & nonfictional publishing projects, children's books and comic books all ended in success.
 Tabletop games clearly win the race of projects with the highest success rates.

-**Tech and food projects are most likely to fail.**
+**Tech and food projects are most likely to fail but realize the highest funding.**
-Due to their high financial requirements, gadgets, hard- and software, web projects all had low chances of success, although being among the most popular categories.
+Although being among the most popular categories, gadgets, hard- and software and web projects had low chances of success.
 In addition to technology ventures, I found 3 food subcategories among the ventures with the lowest chances: small batch, drinks and restaurants.
-Higher failure rates do not necessarily imply that Kickstarter is generally a bad place for such kind of projects.
-On the positive side, once successful, tech campaigns generate the highest median pledges of plus USD 22 k.
+We can attribute their high capital requirements to their poor success chances.
+It's important to say that higher failure rates do not necessarily imply that Kickstarter is generally a bad place for such kind of projects.
+On the positive side, once successful, tech campaigns generated the highest median pledges of plus USD 22 k.

 **Universal category names are more likely to succeed.**
 The top chances in popular project categories show a tendency to not have subcategories.
 Publishing, comics, film & video, art and music performed generally well they were communicated universally, instead of niche topics.

 **The Funding Duration is 30 days.
-Period.***
-We cannot affirm that a higher funding duration is rewarded by higher success rates.
-No matter if a campaign was successful or failed, the median period was generally 30 days.
-Overall, success chances were highest around 30 days.
+Period.**
+Although creators are free to choose their funding duration, it seems to be universally accepted to run a campaign within a period of roughly 30 days.
+It would seem natural to assume that a longer time frame would allow projects to increase success rates and increase chances for a high funding.
+However, I found that longer durations are not rewarded with success.
+In fact, campaign periods ranging between 15 to 32 day were generally linked with the best chances.

-The average funding durations appear to be a little longer when the goals were higher.
+The capital requirements may affect the chances of success though.
+The average funding durations appear to be prolonged when the goals were higher.
 Successful goals under USD 1,500 had a mean funding duration of 28 days.
-Successful very high goal projects between USD 13,194 to 65,064 on average ran a week longer (35 days).
+Successful very high goal projects (USD 13,194 - 65,064) were able to extend the funding duration by one week (35 days) without loosing chances of success.

+The second most popular period of 60 days appears to be not advisable since it's associated with the lowest chances.

 **The time of the year matters.**
 The time of the year on average affected the general success chances, investor counts and collected funding.
 Considering all factors, I found the best chances in December.
 Generally, October to December and April to July were the most promising months to run a campaign.
 January to March performed suboptimally.